Omkumar2003/categoryTheory/README.md

 ### Practical Implications:
 These theoretical concepts have practical applications in programming, particularly in functional languages like Haskell.
 The Curry-Howard isomorphism connects types with logical propositions, highlighting the deep relationship between logic, mathematics, and programming.

+## Ch- 10 (Natural transformation)

+Natural transformations are a way to compare two different ways of translating between categories (using functors).
+Think of them as "bridges" connecting two functors.
+For every object in the first category, a natural transformation gives us a way to translate objects and arrows from one functor’s translation to another.

+### How Do They Work?

+For each object in the first category, there is a morphism (an arrow) in the second category that connects the functor's output for that object to the other functor's output.
+The important rule here is that this mapping should work consistently with how functors translate arrows between objects.
+### In Programming Languages:

+Functors in programming (like in Haskell) are often type constructors that map types to types and functions to functions.

+A natural transformation in programming is a function that works uniformly across all types, ensuring that the structure is preserved.
+For example, in Haskell, polymorphic functions between functors always satisfy a certain condition called "naturality."
+Functor Categories

+### What Is a Functor Category?

+Functor categories are like meta-categories where the objects are functors and the arrows are natural transformations between these functors.
+This category can be seen as a higher-level structure where we handle functors and their relationships as objects and morphisms.

+### Two-Kinds of Composition
+#### Vertical Composition:
+This is when we compose natural transformations between functors in a straightforward manner.
+Think of it as chaining up transformations.
+#### Horizontal Composition:
+This is a more complex composition where we combine natural transformations that act on different functors but are related through a common category.

+### Higher-Level Concepts
+#### 2-Categories:
+In more advanced category theory, functors and natural transformations themselves form a 2-category.
+Here, we have:
+- Objects: Categories.
+- 1-morphisms: Functors between categories.
+- 2-morphisms: Natural transformations between functors.
+#### Composition in 2-Categories:

+There are two types of composition (vertical and horizontal) that interact in specific ways.
+This forms a rich structure where we can explore complex relationships between categories.